XXDoMi77/nextcloud_passwords_android_client/README.md

 - Theming based on Nextcloud color

 ### Should be fixed:
-- Url in Login activity isn't checked whether it has a Nextcloud server running
 - Orientation should be fixed (not rotatable) maybe
 - If request, responds with "not authorized" logout and request new login